vinitha910/libcozmo/README.md

 $ <CTRL><A>+<D>
 $ rosrun libcozmo execute_traj `catkin locate -s libcozmo`/src/cozmo_description/meshes
 ```
+You should see Cozmo moving in the shape of a square.

 A trajectory is defined by a set of waypoints.
 First, define waypoints at specific times:
 ```shell